AdrianYuu/Tixly/README.md

 ## 📈 Future Plans

-- **Enhanced Wallet Features**: A more versatile wallet to manage tickets.
+- **Enhanced Wallet Features**: A versatile wallet to manage tickets.
-- **Exclusive Partnerships with Event Organizers**: Direct, exclusive ticket sales through Tixly.
+- **Exclusive Partnerships with Event Organizers**: Direct ticket sales through Tixly.
-- **User Recommendations and Organizer Insights**: Personalized recommendations and detailed event analytics.
+- **User Recommendations and Organizer Insights**: Personalized event suggestions and analytics.
-- **In-app Ticket Marketplace**: A secure marketplace for users to resell tickets they can’t use.
+- **In-app Ticket Marketplace**: A secure space for users to resell tickets if needed.

 ## 📦 Create a New Project